purvi202211023/IT555-Deep-Neural-NLP/README.md

 **Dataset Selection**: Only research papers from the Computer Science domain are considered.

+**Data Split**
-**Data Split**: A random training dataset of 3000 documents and a test dataset of 1000 documents are used.
+- A random training dataset of 3000 documents and a test dataset of 1000 documents are used.

+**Linguistic Unit**
-**Linguistic Unit**: Sentences are used as the linguistic unit for embedding, meaning we embed entire sentences rather than individual words.
+- Sentences are used as the linguistic unit for embedding, meaning we embed entire sentences rather than individual words.

-**Pre-processing**: The input context matrix undergoes a thorough cleanup which includes the removal of:
+**Pre-processing**: The input context matrix undergoes a thorough cleanup which includes the removal of
 - Stopwords
 - URLs
 - Bullets